 HOW TO SUBMIT AN ARTICLE

 The Vermont Journal of Environmental Law invites articles for review and publication consideration from academics, practitioners, policy markers, and students.
-Submissions must be previously unpublished, original works, demonstrating a high quality of writing, proper Bluebook citation for footnotes, and sound legal analysis.
+Submissions must be unpublished, original works, demonstrating a high quality of writing, proper Bluebook citation for footnotes, and sound legal analysis.

-The Journal will publish four times in academic year 2023–2024 for Volume 25.
+The Journal will publish four times in academic year 2024-2025.

 SELECTION PROCESS